 Discuss intrusion detection equipment.

-Generally discuss the and the corresponding actions for each, as provided in RIS 2002-12a,.
+Generally discuss the two threat levels and the corresponding actions for each level, as provided in RIS 2002-12a, Revision 1.

 Explain the need for maintaining classification of certain material safeguards and the proper handling of the material.
 Discuss the Sensitive Information Screening Project review.